-Social commerce offers a huge opportunity for retailers to improve revenue.
+Social commerce offers an enormous opportunity for retailers to improve revenue.
 It is essential for brands to understand what social commerce is and how it may affect their operations in the coming years.

 What is social commerce?

-Social shopping has been around for a long time now.
-Both brands and social networking platforms have been working hard to find a way to convert social media into sales platforms.
+Social shopping has been around for a long time.
+Both brands and social networking platforms have been working hard to convert social media into sales platforms.
 In the E-commerce Trends report published by BigCommerce, “30% of consumers say that they will buy from social media platforms like Twitter, Instagram, Pinterest, and Snapchat.

 - User-generated content reviewing products on various e-commerce sites